BackofenLab/IntaRNA/README.md

 where `#` denotes the according target/query sequence number within the input where numbering starts with 1.

+The column separator within tabular CSV output (defaulting to `;`) can be changed using `--outSep`, e.g. to produce tab-separated `.tsv` output.

 Note further, `qPu:`|`tPu:` will report unpaired probability values based on rounded accessibility (ED) values.
-Thus, these values will most likely differ from values eg. produced by RNAplfold.
+Thus, these values will most likely differ from values eg. produced by the program RNAplfold.
 We therefore strongly recommend to store `qAcc:`|`tAcc:` values when you want to use them as input for subsequent IntaRNA calls!